itzmeanjan/ml-dsa/README.md

 NIST FIPS 204 (ML-DSA) standard compliant, C++20, fully `constexpr`, header-only library

+> [!NOTE]
+> `constexpr` ?
+Yes, you can compile-time execute keygen, sign and verify.
+But why?
+I don't know, some usecase might arise.

 > [!CAUTION]
 > This ML-DSA implementation is conformant with ML-DSA standard @ <https://doi.org/10.6028/NIST.FIPS.204>.
 I also try to make it timing leakage free, but be informed that this implementation is not yet audited. **If you consider using it in production, be careful !**